andrew gwizdowski OxJ6RftLbEA unsplash scaled

 • Lighters and matches (except for one lighter or a book of matches in carry-on luggage)

-While some of these items may be allowed in checked bags, passengers should be aware that others are prohibited entirely and could result in fines or legal action if found in their possession.
+While some of these items may be allowed in checked baggage, passengers should be aware that others are prohibited entirely and could result in fines or legal action if found in their possession.

 Tools

-Tools that are 7 inches or less in length, such as screwdrivers and pliers, are allowed in both carry-on and checked bags.
-However, larger tools, such as wrenches and hammers, are not allowed in carry-on bags and must be placed in checked bags.
+Tools that are 7 inches or less in length, such as screwdrivers and pliers, are allowed in both carry-on and checked baggage.
+However, larger tools, such as wrenches and hammers, are not allowed in carry-on bags and must be placed in checked baggages.

 contact-us2